I drank the silence of God from a Spring in the woods. – Georg Trakl, Poet

 - Spring Cleaning.
 Before having any guests arrive for Easter brunch or dinner, give the whole house a good, thorough cleaning and dusting.
 If you come across some pests on your cleaning travels, you will need to contact a pest control montgomery service, or one like it, to make sure they are destroyed, you can then carry on with your cleaning schedule afterward.
-If this isn’t possible, focus on the spaces where guests will be most likely to congregate (usually the living room, dining room, kitchen and closest bathroom).
+If this isn’t possible, focus on the spaces where guests will be most likely to congregate (usually the living room, dining room, kitchen, and closest bathroom).
 It may also be a good idea to contact a gutter cleaning service (for more info, check Clean Pro Gutter Cleaning Atlanta) so that you don’t have to worry about blocked gutters over the holidays.
 Dust surfaces, vacuum carpets, and mop hard floors a couple of days prior to the celebration.
 Not only will it make the environment more inviting, it further extends the theme of new beginnings and rebirth.
 In case your house is pretty old and needs some revamping to be done, then you could get in touch with a Property Damage Restoration Company to fix the walls or any leakage.
 Easter is also a fantastic time to get your office back to its best too.
 For example, if your office is in need of a deep clean why not outsource your cleaning duties to a commercial cleaning team that provides janitorial cleaning services?
 Maintaining a clean and tidy office can have a huge impact on your productivity levels, especially if your business is going to be busy over the next few months in the lead up to summer.